telerik/maui-docs/controls/datagrid/columns/overview.md

 * `ComboBox Column`: Represents an extended `DataGridTextColumn` that uses a Picker editor to select value from a collection.
 * `Template Column`: Represents a column that uses a `DataTemplate` to describe the content of each associated grid cell.

->important When `RadDataGrid.AutoGenerateColumns`="True" the `RadDataGrid` generates typed columns depending on the underlying data type.
+>important When `RadDataGrid.AutoGenerateColumns`="True", the `RadDataGrid` generates typed columns depending on the underlying data type.

 ## Properties